espocrm/documentation/docs/development/di.md

 # Dependency Injection

-Note: This article is actual for v6.0.0 and greater.
+Note: This article is actual as of v6.0.0.

-There are two types of classes, that utilize dependency injection.
+There are two types of classes, that utilize dependency injection:

-* Container services
+* Container services;
-* Classes created by *injectableFactory*
+* Classes created by *injectableFactory*.

 ## Container services